Looking for wedding entertainment ideas your guests will love? Here we share our suggestions on how to plan a seriously fun day for everyone…

 For a stylish black tie wedding (or one with a fun Vegas theme), why not hire some casino games for your guests to enjoy during the reception?
 It’ll give your day a real James Bond feel, especially if you set up a cocktail bar in the same room.
 You can even add personalised touches such as casino chips or ‘fun money’ with your photo or initials on, and unlike a real casino, your guests won’t lose any real money!

-A creative idea for entertainment is to hire an artist to create portraits of your guests!
+If you’re after quirky and creative wedding entertainment ideas, why not hire an artist to create portraits of your guests?!
 Whether it’s a caricaturist (always good for comedy value), or a vintage-style silhouette cutter, this entertainment also doubles up as a clever favour as guests can take their portrait home as a keepsake of your big day.
 You could also hire a live event painter to create a watercolour or oil portrait of your wedding day as it unfolds, which makes for a perfect newlywed present to your other half.

 Take a trip